NSLS-II-BMM/BeamlineManual/docs/pds.rst

 This dictionary identifies the positions in ``xafs_ref`` and ``xafs_refx`` for each reference sample.
-It also identifies the form of the refefence samples and its stoichiometry.
+It also identifies the form of the reference samples and its chemical composition.

-To see the available foils, do ``%se``
+To see the available reference mayerials and their positions on the reference wheel, do ``%se``.

 `Here is a complete list of standards
 <https://nsls-ii-bmm.github.io/bmm-standards/BMM-standards.html>`__ in